playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 - Create a stable reference to a promise in a parent component
 - Pass the promise to a child component via props
-- Utilize the new `use` hook to recieve the data from the promise
+- Utilize the new `use` hook to receive the data from the promise

 ```jsx
 function Child({promise}) {